 Robert Palmer released his hit single “Addicted to Love” in 1986, but if he really wanted to capture the mood of the next 25 years he should have called it “Addicted to Food.”
-Since 1980, worldwide obesity rates have more than doubled, and scientists continue to look for medical and behavioral clues to help explain this epidemic.
+Since 1980,

 The latest research, presented this week at the Canadian Neuroscience Meeting 2013, shows that high-fructose corn syrup can cause behavioral reactions in rats similar to those produced by drugs like cocaine.